ralfharing/chrome-extensions/README.md

 * [clean_up_google_music][1] - Lets the user choose what types of items Google Music displays in the default pane - albums, playlists, suggested albums, user-defined instant mixes/radio stations, and/or auto-suggested instant mixes/radio stations.
 Also makes every item a uniform, smaller size.
 * [show_saved_searches][2] - Shows the saved searches as a card in the main G+ stream
+* [show_all_pages][5] - G+ no longer includes a popup listing a user's pages, so no need for an extension that fully expands that list by default

 In a holding pattern
 --------------------